Brand Anthropology. REAL branding.

 It is akin to placing an isolated human population, a population that has never seen or heard of an elephant, into a dark room.
 And arming them only with a flashlight and asking them to describe what they find there.
 What you might get back from such a group is an odd mix of descriptors.
 Some would describe a large four-legged animal with a tail on both ends.
 Interesting information but it is not very valuable or accurate.

 For this reason, brand strategy and marketing strategy are more closely aligned with anthropology than they are with traditional marketing science.
-If you are trying to influence human behavior, create consumer preference and brand loyalty, and grow market share.
-So you need to better understand the human condition and you need to see it in the context of a broader palate than just the palate of your category.
+The process means influencing human behavior, creating consumer preference and brand loyalty, and growing market share.
+To do that, you must better understand the human condition and you need to see it in the context of a broader palate than just the palate of your category.

 Do you want to win?

-As a result they do not as yet see it as the basic building block for all purchase decisions and the catalyst for growing market share.
-They think about brand anthropology, not as the organic and dynamic germinal seed that it is.
-But as some artificial convention invented by mass marketers like P&G.
+As a result, they do not as yet see it as the basic building block for all purchase decisions and the catalyst for growing market share.
+They don’t think about brand anthropology as the organic and dynamic germinal seed that it is.
+They see it as some artificial convention invented by mass marketers like P&G.

 You need to know customers in the broader context of their lives.
 What they believe to be true about their lives, values, aspirations and goals.
 As a result you need to see the beliefs that guide their lives and direct their purchase decisions.
 Growing market share demands more than simple branding.
 Traditional brand development has become universal in marketing circles today.
 It requires the acute vision of an anthropologist.